k15z/MetricX/README.md

 [![PyPI version](https://badge.fury.io/py/metricx.svg)](https://badge.fury.io/py/metricx)

 A library for managing, exploring, and analyzing benchmark data.
-Given a set of tasks and a set of models which can be evaluated on the tasks, `MetricX` provides tools for keeping track of results, exporting the benchmark results, and generating interactive visualizations of the data.
+Given a set of tasks and a set of models which can be evaluated on the tasks, `MetricX` provides a suite of features including:

+ - Monitoring and logging of modeling results.
+ - Export to CSV, matplotlib, bokeh, and more!
+ - Smart selection of the next model to evaluate.
+ - Interactive HTML reports (deployable via Github Pages).

 ---